Parakh24/Password_Manager/README.md

-## 🔐 Password Generation Logic
+# 🔐Password Generation Logic

     Our Password Manager generates strong, secure passwords using a mix of the following character sets:

 **Alphabets:**